MadisonMadi/Staff-Helper/README.md

 - /staffhelp showitem ➜ Show Item Message
   - You can showcase an item simply by holding it in your hand, then type in chat [ item] (no space).

+- /staffhelp store ➜ Store Message
+  - You can check out the store page by doing '/buy', to purchase ranks, boosters and credits!

 - /staffhelp supercharge ➜ Supercharge Message